Job Specification

 all properties in the municipality, including interiors of businesses,

-multifamily premises, schools and places of worship and assembly.
+multiple dwelling properties, schools and places of worship and

-addresses of owners, occupants, or lessees of premises, dates of
+and addresses of owners, occupants, or lessees of premises,

-inspection, code violations found, if any, notices of violation
+dates of inspection, code violations found, if any, notices of

-served, complaints filed with courts or agencies, and dates of
+violation served, complaints filed with courts or agencies, and

 Coordinates inspections of occupancies requiring joint inspection